WFisher828/Batch_Sequential_Designs_in_Bayesian_Preference_Elicitation/README.md

 Now, we will give directions for running each of the experiments.

 <ins>Questionnaire Simulation</ins>: The notebook corresponding to this experiment is Comparing_AO_and_MO_numerical_Experiment_ExpIII_v2.ipynb.
 This experiment has three settings, which are the low, medium, and high signal-to-noise ratio settings.
-In order to run each of the three settings, one will download the Jupter notebook and proceed to the 4th cell where they will see:
+In order to run each of the three settings, one will download the Jupyter notebook and proceed to the 4th cell where they will see:

 ```python
 #signal to noise ratio.